Cherryl-A-Schneider/Christine-beauty-parlour/README.md

 .Vercel: Great for static apps with PWA support.

-After hosting, your client can install it from the hosted URL as a PWA.
+After hosting, your client can install the PWA by opening the hosted index.html URL in a browser.
+The *Install App* button or browser PWA prompt will allow them to install it on desktop or mobile.

 #### ⚡ PWA Notes